JZacharyG/StickyGraph/usage.md

 ### Multigraphs

 The button in the lower left with a pair of edges between two vertices toggles *multigraph mode*.
 This tells StickyGraph whether to think of your graph as a simple graph or a multigraph (also known as a pseudo graph).
 While in multigraph mode, for instance, identifying vertices or contracting edges can create loops and duplicate edges, while those would be discarded if working with a simple graph.
-Switching from multigraph mode to simple graph mode will replace your graph with its underlying simple graph, and explicitly creating a multi-edge or loop will automatically put you into multigraph mode.
+Switching from multigraph mode to simple graph mode will replace your graph with its underlying simple graph, and explicitly creating a multi-edge will automatically put you into multigraph mode.

 Be forewarned, some graph input/output formats (like graph6) do not make sense for multigraphs, so they will always encode the underlying simple graph.